loiskilberg/get_started_dita/README.md

-# Get Started with DITA
+# Get Started with DITA - Mounting and Matting Art

-Fork this repository to get started using DITA.

-The repository has example concept, task, and reference topics, as well as a DITA Map.
+Status:
+3/18/2019 @8:30am.
+Copied these files to my local computer.
+  I plan to edit them in oXygen to become content about Mounting and Matting Art.